MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-flow.md

 Now every alert raised for this policy will initiate the flow to run the antivirus scan.

 You can use the steps in this tutorial to create a wide range of workflow-based actions to extend Defender for Cloud Apps remediation capabilities, including other Defender for Endpoint actions.
-To see a list of predefined Defender for Cloud Apps workflows, in Power Automate, [search for "Defender for Cloud Apps"](https://go.microsoft.com/fwlink/?linkid=2102574).
+To see a list of predefined Defender for Cloud Apps workflows, in Power Automate, [search for "Cloud App Security"](https://go.microsoft.com/fwlink/?linkid=2102574).

 ## See also